-RESPONSE: As noted, the proposed Equestrian Commercial Recreation land use is related to the expansion of the showgrounds.
-This site is the only appropriate location as it is adjacent to, and connects to, the existing equestrian facility.
+RESPONSE: As noted, the proposed Equestrian Commercial Recreation land use is related to creation of the new equestrian facilities.
+This site is the only appropriate location as it is adjacent to the existing equestrian facility.

 - 3. Identify the square feet of non-residential development that could be accommodated on the subject property with the proposed amendment. - a.
 At maximum floor area ratio: This is determined by multiplying the size of the property in hundredths of an acre by the number of square feet in an acre (43,560) and by the maximum floor area ratio permitted by the Comprehensive Plan and the Land Development Regulations.